cubexch/gitbook/implied-matching.md

 because it accounts for the floated amount, which itself is compensating for the fact that the exact price transacted in the implied market in inexpressible in the two source markets.**

-### Second Identical Aggressing Order
+### Subsequent Aggressing Order (API)

+#### Theoretical Price

+The market conditions are same as the first trade, so the calculation is the same as the first trade (50,578.035).

 #### Matching Process

-If the same aggressor placed the exact same order into the exact same market, the calculation would start out the same as the first trade, but would diverge in step 3 due to the 680,000 rawUSDC left in the float account from the previous trade:
+The matching calculation diverges in step 3 due to the 680,000 rawUSDC left in the float account from the previous trade:

-3. How much BTC will we have to sell in the BTC/USDC market to acquire the 1.75e10 rawUSDC need to cover that purchase?
+3. How much BTC will we have to sell in the BTC/USDC market to acquire the 1.75e10 rawUSDC needed to cover that purchase?
     - Hit bid at price 692,000: for every 1000 satoshis, we will receive 692,000 * 1e0 = 692,000 rawUSDC (because quote lot size is 1)
     - We already have 680,000 rawUSDC in the float account that can be put towards the purchase
     - We only need to acquire 17,500,000,000 - 680,000 = 17,499,320,000 rawUSDC